 Our primary source of cash prior to the IPO has been proceeds from the issuance of preferred stock and from the issuance of convertible notes and promissory notes.
+The proceeds from the issuances of preferred stock and from the issuances of the convertible and promissory notes have been used to fund our operations.

 From March 2009 through October 2014, we issued promissory notes for aggregate net proceeds of \$0.3 million.
 The promissory notes compounded at an 8% rate per annum basis and were exchanged for convertible notes on November 1, 2014.

-From November 2014 through February 2015, we issued convertible notes for aggregate net proceeds of \$2.4 million.
-The convertible notes were converted into shares of our Series A preferred stock upon close of the preferred stock financing in March 2015.
+From November 2014 through February 2015, we issued Convertible Notes for aggregate net proceeds of \$2.4 million.
+The Convertible Notes converted into shares of the Company's Series A preferred stock upon close of the Series A preferred stock financing on March 31, 2015.
 The conversion equaled 125% of the unpaid principal plus unpaid accrued interest on the convertible notes.